The following courses are being held in the Granoff Center during the fall 2018 semester:

 Advanced Screenwriting (Laura Colella, Literary Arts 1010E)

-Computers & Music (Todd Winkler, Music 0200)
+Computers and Music (Erik DeLuca, Music 0200)

 Exploration in Video Art (Ed Osborn, Visual Art 1730)

 This studio course provides an overview of contemporary video art and video installation practices, facilitates the development of video work in expanded space, and encourages a critical approach to interactive moving image practice.
 Students develop a set of video installation pieces for particular spaces and situations beyond the standard single-screen video format.
 Basic video production and post-production techniques are covered and complemented by readings and screenings.

 Inventing Directing (Spencer Golub, Theatre Arts & Performance Studies 1510)

 This course deals with how a director gets thought into stage space via different emphases communicated to actors; attention to the life of objects; exploration of the languages of stage space; and accessing personal experience to deepen point of view.
 It draws upon film, the practical application of theory and literature, vertical thinking and spatializing time.
 The course involves practical exercises and work on both scenes from plays and on material drawn from other sources.